ZettaIO/pswingw2py/README.rst

 PSWinCom GW2 Python Package
 ===========================

-A Python interface to the [PPSWinCom XML SMS Gateway](https://wiki.pswin.com/Gateway%20XML%20API.ashx).
+A Python_ interface to the [PPSWinCom XML SMS Gateway]

 Installation
 ------------